chrisruffalo/simple-ssl/README.md

     * PEM encoded PCKS#8
 * Support for x509 Certificates (v1 and v3)
     * SHA1 and SHA2 signature types
+    * Reading and writing v1 certificates

 ## Upcoming Features

-* Support for reading and writing x509 certificates
+* Support for reading and inspecting x509 certificates
 * Support for creating and applying CSRs
 * Support for PCKS#12
 * Support for encryption when reading/writing